Four-Year Plan for Career Success!

 Achieving success as a working artist is not just about tackling your skills in the studio but also includes activities like developing relationships with professional working artists, gaining career-related experiences, focusing on what is the right path for you as an artist, and developing a sense of who you are and what you can contribute as an artist.
 To provide a structure for building your own career success, click on the Career Services four year plan and work on the items listed for each year throughout your degree program.

-If you need assistance or have questions, be sure to ask for help!
-Contact Career Services at email@example.com or call 901-272-5160.
+If you need assistance with your four-year plan or have questions, be sure to ask for help!
+Contact Carrie Brooks in the Career Services office at firstname.lastname@example.org or call 901-272-5160.

 Internships are an invaluable experience practically, technically, and artistically.
 They are the number one way MCA students get hired after graduation.
 Through an internship, undergraduates and masters of fine arts students gain real-world experience, learning the ins and outs of a profession in their chosen field of interest.
 Students build professional networks that can last throughout their entire career.